 My feature film credits include Hotel Transylvania, Rio, Hop, Over the Hedge, Madagascar, Shrek 2, Battle for Terra, Sinbad: Legend of the Seven Seas, Spirit: Stallion of the Cimarron, The Road to El Dorado, The Prince of Egypt, and The Quest for Camelot.
 I’ve supervised the animation on an unreleased feature film and several theme park projects (Donkey Live!, Dragons over China), and a slew short films.
 At Moonbot I’ve supervised and animated on the award winning Scarecrow film and app (for Chipotle), The Numberlys, Silent for Dolby, and other films and animated projects.

-I enjoy teaching animation, and for the past five years I’ve been a Mentor for AnimationMentor.com, teaching almost every class the program has offered.
-I’ve also taught and given lectures for ACME Animation, USC, 3D Studio Arts, the American Animation Institute, SIGGRAPH, and animation workshops in St. Louis and Taiwan.
-There’s nothing like teaching eager students to sharpen your skills and your eye.
+I love teaching animation, and for the past seven years (or is it either now?)
+I’ve been a Mentor for AnimationMentor.com.
+I’ve taught and given lectures for ACME Animation, USC, 3D Studio Arts, the American Animation Institute, SIGGRAPH, FMX, CTNx, and done animation workshops in Germany, St. Louis, and Taiwan.
+I was also the president of The Animation Guild from 2001-2010.
+Ah, good times.